MeArm/learn.mearm.com/_docs/mearm-microbit-setup.md

 Attach the MeArm micro:bit Board to your MeArm base, using the screws provided.
 Push the plastic thumb caps down onto the joysticks firmly.

-Plug in your BBC micro:bit (sold separately) into the socket on the MeArm micro:bit Board.
+Plug in your BBC micro:bit (sold separately) into the socket on the MeArm Control Board.

 Attach a micro USB cable (sold separately) to the BBC micro:bit and drag and drop the [following hex code](http://downloads.mearm.com/MeArm/MeArm-microbit.hex) into the BBC micro:bit device using your PC, chromebook, or Mac (all sold separately).